Constant Curvature Curve Tube Codes for Low-Latency Analog Error Correction: C3T Codes

 \subsection{Knot-theoretic formulation}

 The aforementioned theory of curves is not enough to establish our method of tube packing because 1-D manifolds do not have any inherent thickness property.
-For tube packing, such an insulation property is necessary to prevent self intersections or tight bending that leads to the \emph{threshold effect} \cite{Shannon1949,Hekland2009}.
-We desire a mathematical tool that conveys the idea of insulation and prevents our tubes from self intersecting or bending too tightly.
+For tube packing, such an insulation property is necessary to prevent self-intersections or tight bending that leads to the \emph{threshold effect} \cite{Shannon1949,Hekland2009}.
+We desire a mathematical tool that conveys the idea of insulation and prevents our tubes from self-intersecting or bending too tightly.
 The global radius of curvature introduced in Gonzalez et. al. \cite{Gonzalez1999} in the context of knot theory is one such way to ascribe an insulating radius about the center line of a curve.

 Following \cite{Gonzalez2002}, Fig.~\ref{fig:global_radius_of_curvature_pic} illustrates circumcircle and its associated circumradius.
 The smallest circumradius taken over all possible triplets of points on the curve yields the global radius of curvature and consequently the tube radius.
 The circumradius of a curve using tangent-point form is